-Except under oath (Matt.
-26:63, 64; Mark 14:61, 62), and in private to those ready to believe in Him as the Christ (Matt.
-16:16, 17; John 3:13–16), Jesus made no direct Messianic claims.
+Except under oath (Matthew 26:63, 64; Mark 14:61, 62), and in private to those ready to believe in Him as the Christ (Matthew 16:16, 17; John 3:13–16), Jesus made no direct Messianic claims.
 It was His purpose that men should recognize in His life, His words, and His works, evidence that the prophecies of the Messiah had met their fulfillment in Him.

 The term Son of man is used in Scripture in contexts of Christ’s deity.
 For example, the Bible says that only God can forgive sins (Isaiah 43:25; Mark 2:7).
 But as the Son of man, Jesus had the power to forgive sins (Mark 2:10).
 Another Example shows that Christ will return to Earth as the Son of man in clouds of glory to reign on Earth (Matthew 26:63-64).
 In this passage, Jesus is citing Daniel 7:13 where the Messiah is described as the “Ancient of Days,” a phrase used to indicate His deity (Daniel 7:9).

 C-When the high priest asked Jesus if He was the Son of God (Matthew 26:63), Jesus answered confirming that He was the Son of man who would come in power and great glory (verse 64).
 This indicated that Jesus Himself used the phrase Son of man to indicate His deity as the Son of God.